mindspore-ai/docs/tutorials/experts/source_en/parallel/data_parallel.md

 ### Training Network

 In this step, we need to define the loss function, the optimizer, and the training process.
-The difference with stand-alone is that the data parallel mode also requires the addition of the `mindspore.nn.DistributedGradReducer()` interface to aggregate the gradients of all cards.
+The difference with single-card model is that the data parallel mode also requires the addition of the `mindspore.nn.DistributedGradReducer()` interface to aggregate the gradients of all cards.
 The first parameter of the network is the network parameter to be updated:

 ```python
 from mindspore import nn, ops